Warning: The 4 Most Common Instagram Marketing Mistakes

 Furthermore, comparatively speaking, studies have shown that Instagram posts have a longer shelf-life than those of Facebook, Twitter or Pinterest.
 Though it might take a bit more critical thinking and some grunt work to produce a top-tier post for an exact user, the back-end benefits more than justify the required grunt work.

 3) Regularly Schedule Posts as Consistently as Possible

+One of the greatest Instagram marketing mistakes is consistency.
 With Instagram, regular posting is extremely important.
 Ideally, your followers will come to know you and your brand on a more personal level through the visuals you share with them on their respective feeds.

 That said, the consistency with which you post will also speak volumes of your brand’s dedication to your audience.
 The trick here is to find the perfect balance between quantity and quality.
 If one is sacrificed to the point of user noticeability, you’ve taken things too far and should adjust accordingly.

 In fact, a recent study by Union Metrics found that the majority of brands post about 1.5 times-per-day on Instagram.
 Depending on the nature of your industry, a higher posting frequency may be necessary.

 Interestingly enough, what the aforementioned study also found was that brands who fail to maintain a strict posting schedule are substantially more likely to lose followers once they’ve been brought onboard.
 Needless to say, it’s hard enough to attract followers.
 Once you’ve got their attention, keep it through the maintenance of a set posting schedule.

 4) Capitalize On the Power of Your Current Follower Base

 Listen, just because follower acquisition is important, doesn’t mean you should be resorting to shady tactics or buying them.
 To say the least, these are black-hat tactics and are bound to do more trouble than good for helping build rapport with Instagram users.